SahithiSaraswathi/hapilyf_backend_24/README.md

 # Doctor Appointment App

 DoctorAppointmentMERN is a web application for scheduling appointments with doctors.
-This project was built using the MERN (MongoDB, Express, React, Node.js) stack, and allows patients to create accounts, search for doctors, and schedule appointments.
+This project was built using the MERN (MongoDB, Express, React, Node.js) stack, and allows patients to create accounts, look for doctors from the list, and schedule appointments.

-Features

-Patient registration and login
-Doctor registration and login
-Appointment scheduling
-Doctor search by name, specialty, and location
-Google Maps integration for displaying doctor locations Email notifications for appointment confirmation and reminders
 ## Features
 - Patient registration and login
 - Doctor registration and login